aelzenaar/ncea-notes/unibooks.md

    deal of the 'philosophy of doing mathematics', which I quite like - see, for example, the chapter on uniformity and compactness.
 (515.8 L86)

 ### Linear Algebra (253/255)
+I have recently realised that I don't have any strong opinions on any linear algebra books.
+I actually think that the linear algebra chapters in the start of Loomis & Sternberg are well-motivated and have some nice exercises, and they are roughly at the right level.
+Apart from that, I have used Lang's _Linear Algebra_ for some revision in the past, although I haven't actually read through it (it was more the linear algebra book I happened to pick up from the basement of Gerstein when I wanted to look up how to prove some determinant properties).

-Note also that Artin's _Algebra_ (see 320 below) is also a very nice introduction to linear algebra for someone who understands the computational stuff in first semester linear algebra.
+Artin's _Algebra_ (see 320 below) is also a very nice introduction to linear algebra for someone who understands the computational stuff in first semester linear algebra.
 The material in 250/253/255 is covered in chapters 1, 3, 4, and 7.

  * Paul Halmos, _Finite-Dimensional Vector Spaces_.
 This book covers the same content as 253 but in much greater detail.
 Like every other Paul Halmos book, it